nswarner/sonarqube-jira-issues-manager/README.md

 3. For any SQ issues which are reopened,
   + Comment and reopen the Jira ticket
   + Remove the `done` tag from the SQ issue
-  + Add a new tag to the SQ issue, `sq_regression`
-  + Add a new label to the Jira issue, `sq_regression`
-    - If the label already exists, add a second label, `repeat_regression`
-4. For any SQ issue which are closed but tagged with `sq_regression`,
-  + Remove the `sq_regression` tag from the SQ issue
-  + Tag the SQ issue as `done`
-  + Comment and close the associated Jira ticket

 ## Explanation